Newport, Kentucky: History

 Newport's worst natural disaster occurred in 1937, when a flood covered a great part of the city.
 A flood wall was completed in 1948, and remains a significant part of Newport's landscape.

 Newport once had the reputation of "Sin City" due to its upscale gambling casinos on Monmouth street.
 Monmouth also had many men's stores, restaurants, and ice cream parlors.
 Investigations for racketeering pushed out the casinos, which were replaced by peep shows and adult strip clubs.
 Many of the old businesses disappeared when parking became difficult on Monmouth Street and the commercial district opened on the hill of south Newport.

 A garage at 938 John Street manufacturing illegal fireworks exploded without warning in 1981, leaving severe damage up to a six-block radius.

 In the 1980s and 1990s, Newport made plans to develop its riverfront and core to focus primarily on "family friendly" tourism, instead of the "Sin City" tourism of the past.
 In May 1999 the $40-million Newport Aquarium opened, and the historic Posey Flats apartments were leveled in favor of the Newport on the Levee entertainment complex, which opened the following year.

 In 1997 plans for a 1015 ft structure called the "Millennium Tower" were revealed.
 The tower's main selling point was that building it would be financed by private money, as opposed to taxpayer money.
-Mick Nelson also heads up the expo at the levee in Newport.
 The tower was expected to be completed by 2003, but investors later pulled out and no construction was done.
 Today the site for the tower is a parking lot next to the World Peace Bell.

-Today, Newport is becoming the entertainment community of the fast-growing Northern Kentucky area while its neighboring cities—Bellevue and Covington—become the business centers.
+In the 21st century, Newport has experienced development with the entertainment industry.